Rose Bowl Game: Team selection 1916–1946

 In the game's early years, except during World War I, the Rose Bowl always pitted a team—not necessarily the conference champion—from the Pacific Coast Conference (PCC), the predecessor of the current Pac-12 Conference, against an opponent from the Eastern U.S. During the last two years of World War I, teams from military bases met in the Rose Bowl.
 During its history, a number of notable matchups have been made with the top football teams and top coaches of the time.
-These include the 1925 game, with Knute Rockne's Notre Dame and their Four Horsemen, against "Pop" Warner's Stanford; the 1926 edition saw the Alabama Crimson Tide's win over Washington; and 1940 featured Howard Jones' USC Trojans against Bob Neyland's Tennessee Volunteers.
+These include the 1925 game, with Knute Rockne's Notre Dame and their Four Horsemen against "Pop" Warner's Stanford; the 1926 edition was the Alabama Crimson Tide's win over Washington, and 1940 featured Howard Jones' USC Trojans against Bob Neyland's Tennessee Volunteers.
 During this period, there were ten games in which undefeated teams were matched.

 World War II – 1942 venue change to Durham, North Carolina

 After the Japanese attack on Pearl Harbor on December 7, 1941, and a series of attacks on West Coast shipping beginning on December 18, there were concerns about a possible Japanese attack on the West Coast.
 The Rose Parade, with a million watchers, and the Rose Bowl, with 90,000 spectators, were presumed to be ideal targets for the Japanese.
 Lieutenant General John L. DeWitt recommended that the Rose Parade and Rose Bowl festivities be cancelled.
 The Rose Bowl committee originally planned to cancel the game.
 On December 16, Duke University invited the game and Oregon State to Duke's home stadium in Durham, North Carolina.
-After the 1942 Allied victory in the Battle of Midway and the end of the Japanese offensives in the Pacific Theater during 1942, it was deemed that a large portion of the West Coast was no longer vulnerable to attack, and the Rose Bowl game continued on in the Rose Bowl Stadium.
-Few Georgia fans were able to make the trip to the 1943 Rose Bowl because of wartime travel restrictions.
-There were a large number of military servicemen in attendance.
+After the 1942 Allied victory in the Battle of Midway and the end of the Japanese offensives in the Pacific Theater during 1942, it was deemed that a large portion of the West Coast was no longer vulnerable to attack, and the Rose Bowl Game continued on in the Rose Bowl stadium.
 The Tournament of Roses parade itself still was not held in 1943 because of the war.